 |11 - Other Economic Measures||

-(i) On April 3rd the Federal Council announced the coordination of the supply of important medical products; (ii) The Federal Council mentioned the possibility of restricting exports of important medical products and the possibility to impose the production of some of these medical goods; (iii) May 20, the Federal Council dealt with the gradual phase-out of some COVID measures.
+(i) 3 April 2020, the Federal Council announced the coordination of the supply of important medical products; (ii) The Federal Council mentioned the possibility of restricting exports of important medical products and the possibility to impose the production of some of these medical goods; (iii) 20 May 2020, the Federal Council dealt with the gradual phase-out of some COVID measures.

 |12A - Measures affecting travel and transport (local and international)||